 Horse riding in Montana

 I am an Honorary Auditor for the Royal Astronomical Society, President of the Halifax Scientific Society and the local organiser for Halifax Café Scientifique.
 I am a founder member of Fusion - The Open University Physics and Astronomy Society and edited their Newsletter and Web site.
-I also served on the committee of Nexus - the student section of the Institute of Physics and designed their new logo.
+I also served on the committee of Nexus - the student section of the Institute of Physics and designed their logo.

 I am a friend of the Royal Academy, member of the National Trust and friend of Westonbirt Arboretum.

-In the course of my two careers I have travelled extensively and visited the US, Mexico, Tobago, Chile, Eire, France, Italy, Spain, Portugal, Germany, Switzerland, Austria, Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Czech Republic, Russia, Malta, Greece, Turkey, Egypt, Israel, Kenya, South Africa, India, Thailand, Hong Kong, Singapore, Taiwan and Japan.
+In the course of my two careers I have travelled extensively and visited the US, Mexico, Tobago, Chile, Eire, France, Italy, Spain, Portugal, Germany, Switzerland, Austria, Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Czech Republic, Russia, Hungary, Malta, Greece, Turkey, Egypt, Israel, Kenya, South Africa, India, Thailand, Hong Kong, Singapore, Taiwan and Japan.

 I like to read science (fact and fiction), general fiction, philosophy, biography and art history (see my book list).
 Other activities include gardening, painting, photography, a little sailing, some horse riding and playing the guitar.